 The Hotel Paloma del Mar is ideally located in the heart of the city and boasts a selection of suites and apartments that each come with their own kitchenettes and lounge areas.
 The design is cosy and comfortable with typical Mexican touches like distressed wood furniture and tiled floors.
 In addition, there is an on-site spa with a range of high-quality treatments, as well as a restaurant that serves up a delicious selection of traditional Mexican dishes.

 The San Marino Hotel is a four-star accommodation option located by the beach.
 Its rooms are spacious and brightly coloured with tiled floors and large balconies overlooking the water and surrounding landscape, plus there's a relaxing on-site pool, a kid's playground, and an on-site restaurant for guests to enjoy.

-Puerto Vallarta Beaches for November
+Beaches for November for Puerto Vallarta

 The beaches begin to get busier again in November as the rainy season comes to an end – there's plenty of sand to go around, though, whether you're looking for secluded coves or stretches of sun-bleached coast.
 As well as swimming and sunbathing, visitors can also try their hand at some watersports along the beach, including kitesurfing and jet-skiing, plus there's numerous places to snorkel and SCUBA dive to get up close and personal with the city's underwater world.